tyagisarthak13/devTinder/readme.md

 =>The main difference between PUT and PATCH is the amount of data that is sent to modify a resource.
 PUT modifies the entire resource, while PATCH modifies only a part of it

 => validate function will only run on new documents, but if we are tyring to update a document this validate function will not run by default.
 We have to enable it to run on update methods.

+=> The Object.keys() method returns an array of a given object’s own enumerable property names (keys).
+The keys are returned in the same order as they would be in a normal loop.